Danykesia/jsSmallProjects/README.md

-### This directory was created to store my small Javascript projects with
-### with the goal of learning more about this program language.
+### This directory was created to store my small Javascript projects to learn more about this programming language.